covmatic/localwebserver/README.md

 The code do the following:

 * Create a connection to the robot and get the current log
-* Searching all the file in the root folder called as `logging_file`
+* Searching all the files in the root folder called as `logging_file`
 * Sorting by creation time
 * Open that file and read the last one which the status is progress
 * If the log file hasn't status in Progress is at the beginning